Inventory Methods for Cryptocurrency

 In Taxation Determination TD 33, the primary position is that where a disposal of shares occurs and you can distinguish which parcel is which such as share certificate numbers, different classes and others, the cost base and date of purchase for CGT purposes are known.
 However, where the position is not known, TD 33 allows for a taxpayer to decide themselves which parcel of shares are being disposed of.
-The ATO accepts the FIFO basis as a reasonable method, though there is no restriction on reasonable methods – LIFO is also acceptable, as is highest-in first-out (HIFO).
+The ATO accepts the First In First Out basis as a reasonable method, though there is no restriction on reasonable methods – Last In First Out is also acceptable, as is Highest In First Out.

 An average is not acceptable unless the shares are in the same company, acquired on the same day and have identical rights.